vinzel-ops/Google-Course/Google for Cybersecurity/Foundation of Cybersecurity/Modul 1.md

 - d.
 Evaluate how the app handles user data.
 **Answer** b.
 Identify the types of users who will interact with the app, d.
 Evaluate how the app handles user data.

-**Elaboration** To evaluate the app's security, you should identify the types of users and their interaction patterns (b), which can highlight potential risk areas.
+**Elaboration:** To evaluate the app's security, you should identify the types of users and their interaction patterns (b), which can highlight potential risk areas.
 Additionally, evaluating how the app handles user data (d) is crucial for ensuring data privacy and security, especially in educational environments where sensitive student information is involved.

 ---------------
 ### EDUCATION PURPOSE ONLY